kkugosu/Uncertainty-Estimation/README.md

 but if we use "lindeberg clt", we don't have to care about how $W^1_j $ behave too. so we can impose non linear learning ability to this model without adding layer

-# do we need to expected value of hidden units?
+# Do we need to assume output as expected value of hidden units?

-in the dropout paper, auther

-output to be mean value of hidden layer units which is concept of clt.
+In the dropout paper, auther make output to be mean value of hidden layer units which is concept of clt.

-but actually we don't need to get mean value, we can just sum of it.
+But actually we don't need to get mean value, we can just sum of it.

 this paper make kernel

 $$ \widehat{K} (x,y) = {1 \over K} \sum^K_{k=1} \sigma (w^T_k x + b_k) \sigma (w^T_k y + b_k)$$

-but use this is better
+But using below one becomes better

 $$ \widehat{K} (x_1,x_2)= \sum^K_{k=1} \sigma (w^T_k x_1 + b_k) \sigma (w^T_k x_2 + b_k)$$

-i just subtract K and change notation y this can be confused.
+I just subtract K,

+Change notation y as x to avoid confusing.

-# some other change, other assumption
+# Some other change, other assumption

-we don't use dropout. we use dropconnect which is more theoretically fitted.
+We don't use dropout.
+We use dropconnect which is more theoretically fitted.

-but we call dropconnect as dropout haha
+Wut we call dropconnect as dropout lol.

-the entropy of a mixture of Gaussians with a large enough dimensionality and randomly distributed means tends towards the sum of the Gaussians’ volumes
+The entropy of a mixture of Gaussians with a large enough dimensionality and randomly distributed means tends towards the sum of the Gaussians’ volumes

 this statements is this
 ![kld](https://user-images.githubusercontent.com/24292848/172194266-970c554a-c9fb-49aa-9f40-631a9e7ce684.jpeg)